nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Prefix `t/` followed by the tag name.
 * Prefix `r/` followed by the remarks/notes on the student.

-Here is a sequence diagram showing the interactions between components when `edit 1 n/Bob edu/Primary 5` is run.: <br>
+Here is a sequence diagram showing the interactions between components when `edit 1 n/Bob edu/Primary 5` is run.:

 ![edit_sequence](images/EditSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `EditCommandParser`, `EditCommand`, and `EditPersonDescriptor` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>